daisukelab/ml-sound-classifier/EXAMPLE_APPS.md

 This example has three notebooks, follow below to try this.

 1. Run followings.
-    ```bash
+    ```sh
     cd apps/cnn-laser-machine-listener
     ./download.sh
     ```
 2. Preprocess data by CNN-LML-Preprocess-Data.ipynb.
 3. Train model by CNN-LML-Train.ipynb.
-4. Convert model to .pb by /CNN-LML-TF-Model-Conversion.ipynb.
+4. Convert model to .pb by CNN-LML-TF-Model-Conversion.ipynb.
+5. You can predict in realtime as follows.
+    ```sh
+    python predict_this.py
+    ```

-`cnn-model-laser-machine-listener.pb` is also provided for quick try in real-time.
+`cnn-model-laser-machine-listener.pb` is provided for quick try.